Top 10 Best iPhone 8 & 8 Plus Wallet Cases: Which Is Right for You?

 Lumion’s Savant case is a classy folio style wallet case that protects your phone and stores both cards and cash.

 The case is made from PU leather, a vegan material that resists scratches and scuffs.
-It has a durable frame to protect each corner as well.
+Its durable frame protects each corner of your phone.

 The front folio has a sturdy magnetic clip, and covers your phone’s True Tone screen when not in use.